smiranton-ua/Express-Task/README.md

 * If no query param is passed in, the default is "1".

-### Getting started
+### Getting Started
-The [express-csv](https://www.npmjs.com/package/express-csv) library is included as a dependency to aid with returning a CSV.
+The [express-csv](https://www.npmjs.com/package/express-csv) library is included as a dependency to aid with returning a CSV. `index.js` contains a "Hello World" Express server.
 * Install packages with `yarn install`
 * Start the server with `yarn start`